 Treatments and drugs

 After corrective surgery, your child will need lifelong follow-up care with a cardiologist to monitor his or her heart health.
 The cardiologist may recommend that your child limit physical activity, particularly intense competitive sports.
-Your child will need to take antibiotics before dental procedures and other surgical procedures to prevent infections.
+Your child may need to take antibiotics before dental procedures and other surgical procedures to prevent infections.
+In general, preventive antibiotics are recommended for six months following surgery to repair the truncus arteriosis.
+Ask your cardiologist what he or she advises for your child.

 Coping and support